ARM-software/acle/main/acle.md

 <vendor specific suffix> := `_` followed by token obtained from the tables below and prefixed with `M`
 ```

-If multiple features are requested then those shall be appended in increasing
+If multiple features are requested then those shall be appended in lexicographic
-priority order and prefixed with `M`.
+order and prefixed with `M`.

 For example:
 ``` c